ISSA Nutritionist Study Guide

 The Stages of Change Model

-Strategies for making and keeping a change in behavior.
+Strategies for making and keeping a behavior change.

 The stages are these five: